zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 These patterns are recommended for every extension, but they are not required.

-* Never change the name of a Blade or a Part
+* Never change the name of a blade or a part.
+These are unique identifiers that appear in links that users may bookmark, and they are used to locate your blade when a user pins it to the dashboard.
+You can safely change the title that is displayed in the UI of the blade.

-* Limit blade `parameters` updates to the addition of parameters that are marked in **TypeScript** as optional
+* Limit blade `parameters` updates to the addition of parameters that are marked in **TypeScript** as optional.
+Removing, renaming, or adding required parameters will cause breaks if other extensions are pointing to your blade, or if previously pinned tiles are not configured to send those parameters.

-* Never remove parameters from their `Parameters` type
+* Never remove parameters from their `Parameters` type.
+You can just ignore them if they are no longer needed.

 * Use standard `<a href="#">` tags when adding `fxclick` to open child blades to make the links accessible.